ivan-risueno/ivan-risueno/README.md

 # 💫 About Me:
 Software engineering student currently in self develop.
-One year before graduation!
+Last sprint, TFG is on the way...
 Check my portfolio at: https://ivan-risueno.github.io/

 ## 🌐 Socials: